ThanhPhanV/kubernetes-example/README.md

-# Kubernetes example, deploy a simple microservices
+# Kubernetes (K8S) example - deploy a simple microservices

 In this repository, I will show you how to deploy a microservices system using Kubernetes (K8S).
 Additionally, I’ll include example Kubernetes system code for reference and practical implementation.